Coralie Darrigade is a partner in the International Arbitration practice.

-- A European company in the renewable energy sector and its subsidiaries as Claimants in a multi-contract ICC arbitration in Paris against a European contractor and its French subsidiary.
+- A European company in the renewable energy sector and its subsidiaries, Claimants in a multi-contract ICC arbitration in Paris against a European contractor and its French subsidiary.
 The dispute relates to alleged defects in the equipment delivered by the Respondents.
 French law applies.

-- A European energy company, seller in a long-term gas supply agreement, as Respondent in a gas price review arbitration brought by another European energy company (as buyer).
+- A European energy company, seller in a long-term gas supply agreement, Respondent in a gas price review arbitration brought by another European energy company (as buyer).
 Algerian law applied.
-Over USD 1.3 billion was at stake.
+Over $1.3 billion was at stake.

 - The Republic of Lithuania in arbitration proceedings commenced by Russian State-owned gas company Gazprom in relation to Lithuania’s unbundling of gas transmission from gas production and supply in the Lithuanian gas distribution company Lietuvos Dujos, in compliance with the EU Third Energy Package and in particular Directive (EC) 2009/73.
 The proceedings were brought under the 1999 Russia-Lithuania BIT and were conducted under the 1976 UNCITRAL Arbitration Rules.